arxioly/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  When the app-server was beinging to the address shown, it recieved the error EADDRNOTAVAIL or ENOTFOUND.
+  When the app-server was binding to the address shown, it recieved the error EADDRNOTAVAIL or ENOTFOUND.
 In either case, the app-server was not able to bind to the address and so it will not run until the problem is solved.

   **Action:**

-  Review the address and check if there if it is valid or if there is some lack of permissions that might explain why these errors were received by the server.
+  Review the address and check if it is valid or if there is some lack of permissions that might explain why these errors were received by the server.